 The case summaries section shows just some of the many cases Claire has helped with, at her practices in Harley Street, London and Southend-on-Sea, in Essex.

 Claire Gaskin featured in ‘Yours’ magazine last year, after resolving Colleen’s panic attacks and phobia of heights in a single session.
 Click the photo to read the article:

 Feeling stressed?
 Try this quick and easy breathing exercise to help reduce stress and anxiety

 Therapy for Panic Attacks

-Kristina, from Southend, is a talented musician and fundraising manager, who works for the national mental health charity, MIND.
+Kristina, from Southend in Essex, is a talented musician and fundraising manager, who works for the national mental health charity, MIND.

 Her ‘stage fright’ was so bad that she gave up performing because of the panic attacks she experienced before going on stage.